TriEmbed/quercus/README.md

    Just enter the filename **not** the full path as it will not be found.
 Once again it will be put into the base of the Quercus repository.
-It is advisable to move any of your own files to your user directory so it cannot be accidentally committed to the repository.
+It is advisable to move any of your own files to your user directory so it cannot be accidentally committed into the repository.

 3. In all the cases above the script will run to completion after writing the config file.
 If you just want to write out the config file add a ```-n``` to